 8.3.
 Limitations.
 Except as provided in the following sentence, Operator shall have no authority, without the prior written approval of Owner, to undertake any transaction or incur any expenditure in the name of or on behalf of Owner or otherwise, which is not part of or which exceeds any level specified in the Budget.
 Operator shall be entitled to incur any expenditure which is not part of or which exceeds any level specified in the Budget if such expenditure is necessary to remedy an Emergency and is otherwise incurred in compliance with Article 18.

 8.4.
 Billing Reports; Invoices.
-As soon as practicable after the end of each Month, but in any case within ten (10) days after the end of each Month, Operator shall provide the Owner with a Billing Report for the Facility setting forth the Services provided to the Facility, the Actual Operating Expenses incurred during such Month, and a comparison between the Actual Operating Expenses incurred during such Month and the amount set forth in the Budget provided by Operator for such Month.
+As soon as practicable after the end of each Month, but in any case within ten (10) days after the end of each Month, Operator shall provide the Owner with a Billing Report for the Facility setting forth the Services provided to the Facility, the Actual Operating Expenses incurred during such Month and YTD, and a comparison between the Actual Operating Expenses incurred during such Month and YTD and the amount set forth in the Budget provided by Operator for such Month and YTD.
 Each Billing Report shall be accompanied by appropriate time records, receipts, cost accounting coding, and other information as Owner or Comptroller may reasonably request to verify that the Operating Expenses were properly incurred.
 Operator shall also provide Owner with an invoice, payable by Owner within twenty (20) days of receipt, reflecting :

-(a) the monthly Operating Fee due under Section 9.1;
+(a) any Operating Fee due under Section 9.1;

 (b) if applicable, the Availability Bonus or Availability Damages due in that Month for the Facility; and